A few key questions we would probably ask before we signed up…..

 What sort of license do I need?

-We ask that you make sure you have a driving license from your home country that allows you to drive a manual (stickshift) car.
-Even better would be for you to get an International Driving Permit before you travel.
+We ask that you make sure you have a driving license from your home country that allows you to drive a manual (stickshift) car and please then support this with an International Driving Permit (I.D.P.) which you’ll need to get before you travel.
 If you have any problems / questions please don’t hesitate to get in touch with us.

 THE TRIP ITSELF